shuncleopasfang/shuncleopasfang.github.io/_posts/2024-10-04-berkeley-llm-agents-f24.md

 Notes I made during undergraduate.

-- Have signed up for the Large Language Model Agents (MOOC, Fall 2024) course on Oct 5, 2024.
+- Have signed up for the UC Berkeley CS294/194-196: Large Language Model Agents (MOOC, Fall 2024) course on Oct 5, 2024.

-- (Learn:Course;Conduct:Quizzes,Labs,Hackathon,Written_Article|12.10)
+- The course includes the following topics:
     - Foundation of LLMs
     - Reasoning
     - Planning, tool use